mathu211/OTLP-GitHubAction-Exporter/README.md

     types: [completed]
 ```
 This means it will run whenever any of your other workflows complete - which means you don't need to edit any existing workflows, just put the new yaml file alongside the others in your repository.

+If you want to export to 2 locations, I'd recommend a single yaml file with separate jobs for each exporter - otherwise they will pick each others workflow up as a trigger.

 ## Required Configuration Options
 **ACTION_TOKEN** - Typically ${{ secrets.GITHUB_TOKEN }} - however a PAT can be used if it has appropriate permissions